What happened to my Amiga?

 adapter has an adapter to enable installation on the larger (3.5") type of IDE connector,

 and in the adapter I place an adapter to install a smaller SD card.
-The SD card stores 8 GB.
+The SD card capacity is 8 GB.

 Using some screws, plates, and a rubber mat to protect from shortages I install the SD card reader